-Term/abbreviation Definition Kerb outstands a section of kerb that protrudes beyond car parking bays to create good visibility for pedestrians at crossing Micro-mobility device a range of small, lightweight vehicles operating at speeds typically below 25 km/h (15 mph) including bicycle skateboards, shared bicycle fleets, and electric pedal-assisted bicycles.
-Overland flows water that runs across the land after rainfall, either before it enters a watercourse, after it leaves a watercours surface naturally from underground.
-Pedestrian-priority or pedestrian-oriented street areas that make it easier for pedestrians to move around, which can include better crossing points, paver sidewalk, building, and street design facilitates pedestrian movement over vehicular movement.
-Permeability the extent to which the urban structure permits or restricts the movement of people or vehicles through an ar to carry people or vehicles.
-Permeable paving a type of hard surfacing that allows rainfall to percolate to an underlying reservoir base where rainfall infiltrate subsurface drain.
+Term/abbreviation Definition Kerb outstands a section of kerb that protrudes beyond car parking bays to create good visibility for pedestrians at crossing points.
+Micro-mobility device a range of small, lightweight vehicles operating at speeds typically below 25 km/h (15 mph) including bicycles, e-bikes, electric scooters, electric skateboards, shared bicycle fleets, and electric pedal-assisted bicycles.
+Overland flows water that runs across the land after rainfall, either before it enters a watercourse, after it leaves a watercourse as floodwater, or after it rises to the surface naturally from underground.
+Pedestrian-priority or pedestrian-oriented street areas that make it easier for pedestrians to move around, which can include better crossing points, pavement widening and traffic calming.
+The sidewalk, building, and street design facilitates pedestrian movement over vehicular movement.
+Permeability the extent to which the urban structure permits or restricts the movement of people or vehicles through an area and the capacity of the area network to carry people or vehicles.
+Permeable paving a type of hard surfacing that allows rainfall to percolate to an underlying reservoir base where rainfall infiltrates to underlying soils or is removed by a subsurface drain.
 Also known as pervious or porous paving.
-Placemaking a multi-faceted approach to the planning, design, and management of public spaces using genuine, detaile Placemaking capitalises on a local community's assets, inspiration, and potential, with the intention of creatir health, happiness, and well-being.
+Placemaking a multi-faceted approach to the planning, design, and management of public spaces using genuine, detailed feedback and engagement.
+Placemaking capitalises on a local community's assets, inspiration, and potential, with the intention of creating public spaces that promote people's health, happiness, and well-being.
 Planning scheme a statutory document controlling land use and development within a municipality.
-It contains state and local other provisions that affect how land can be used and developed.
-Each planning scheme consists of maps of provisions.
-Planning scheme amendment a change to the planning scheme to reflect new circumstances or to improve the scheme, which often change developed.
-Amendments are submitted to the Victorian Minister for Planning for consideration and approval Public realm the totality of spaces and places that are open and freely accessible to everyone, regardless of people's eco can include streets, laneways and roads, parks, public plazas, waterways and foreshores.
-Public space specific areas in the public realm that provide a public use or recreation function, such as parks, plazas and s Raingardens constructed vegetation systems that filter polluted stormwater.
-Water is treated, purified and released to flow storage for reuse.
+It contains state and local planning policies, zones and overlays and other provisions that affect how land can be used and developed.
+Each planning scheme consists of maps and an ordinance containing planning provisions.
+Planning scheme amendment a change to the planning scheme to reflect new circumstances or to improve the scheme, which often changes the way land can be used or developed.
+Amendments are submitted to the Victorian Minister for Planning for consideration and approval.
+Public realm the totality of spaces and places that are open and freely accessible to everyone, regardless of people's economic or social conditions.
+These spaces can include streets, laneways and roads, parks, public plazas, waterways and foreshores.
+Public space specific areas in the public realm that provide a public use or recreation function, such as parks, plazas and street spaces.
+Raingardens constructed vegetation systems that filter polluted stormwater.
+Water is treated, purified and released to flow downstream into waterways or into storage for reuse.
 Raingardens often provide a habitat for flora and fauna.
-Also referred to as bioretention sys Sea level rise the average increase in the water level of the Earth's oceans.
-Over the last century sea level has increased, ar caused by the human activities that have increased greenhouse gases in the atmosphere.
-Special Building Overlay (SBO) an overlay identifying land in urban areas liable to inundation by overland flows from the underground draine Sense of place the emotive bonds and attachments people develop or experience in particular locations and environments the distinctiveness or unique character of localities and regions.
+Also referred to as bioretention systems.
+Sea level rise the average increase in the water level of the Earth's oceans.
+Over the last century sea level has increased, and continues to rise, due to global warming caused by the human activities that have increased greenhouse gases in the atmosphere.
+Special Building Overlay (SBO) an overlay identifying land in urban areas liable to inundation by overland flows from the underground drainage system.
+Sense of place the emotive bonds and attachments people develop or experience in particular locations and environments.
+Sense of place is also used to describe the distinctiveness or unique character of localities and regions.